DimensionalDrift/Milestone_1-2/README.md

 #### Code snippets used

-Note: The reason why and how all these code snippets were used are detailed in comments inline in the code itself.
+Note: The reasons why and how all these code snippets were used are detailed in comments inline in the code itself.
 - https://stackoverflow.com/questions/4617872/white-space-showing-up-on-right-side-of-page-when-background-image-should-extend
 - https://stackoverflow.com/questions/8118741/css-font-helvetica-neue
 - https://stackoverflow.com/questions/17631417/css-pure-css-scroll-animation